 This Hindu and Buddhist goddess of self-sacrifice and sexual restraint cut off her own head and enjoys parading around with it while three spurts of blood flow from her open neck.
 As if it couldn't get any weirder, her severed head and two of her attendants drink the spurting blood.

 Chinnamasta literally means `she whose head is severed' and there are several myths regarding why this occurred.
 One legend claims that a number of Hindu gods and demons churned the ocean to extract an immortality elixir.
 Chinnamasta is said to have drunk the demon's share of the spoils before decapitating herself to prevent them from reclaiming it.

-Pan has the hind legs and horns of a goat, and is one of the oldest Greek deities.
+Pan has the hind legs and horns of a goat and he is one of the oldest Greek deities.
 He is the god of shepherds, flocks, hunters, forests, and pastoral music.
 However, he is also a fertility symbol with a ravenous sexual appetite.
-Indeed, one legend claims that Pan was the progeny of a union between Odysseus's lonely wife and her 108 suitors.
+Indeed, one legend claims that Pan was born out of a union between Odysseus's lonely wife and her 108 suitors.

-Suffice to say, Pan would attempt to copulate with anything that moved, including goddesses, nymphs, women, men, and even animals.
+Accordingly, Pan would attempt to copulate with anything that moved, including goddesses, nymphs, women, men, and even animals.
 Pan attempted to seduce the nymph, Syrinx, and pursued her when she ran away.
-When Syrinx's sisters turned her into a reed, the love-struck Pan created the `pan flute' from her remains.
+When Syrinx's sisters turned her into a reed, the love-struck Pan created the "pan flute" from her remains.
 The nymph, Echo, also refused Pan, prompting the angry god to order his minions to kill her.

 Our favorite sex-pest was rejected again when the nymph, Pitys, fled his lecherous advances.
 To escape him, the other gods turned her into a pine tree!
-Even more bizarre, though fitting for a fertility symbol, was Pan's ability to duplicate himself into a swarm of Pans.
+Even more bizarre, though befitting a fertility symbol, was Pan's ability to duplicate himself into a swarm of Pans.
 These recreations were variations on the original theme, with goat-like attributes and lustful urges.
-Pan is also one of the few gods to have actually died, though it is unclear how this occurred.
+Pan is also one of the few gods to have actually died, although it is unclear how this occurred.